-Increasing the number of Health Sciences medical students and expanding the rural exposure that final year students receive in their training are two objectives of the Eden District Health Sciences Platform.
-The project involves a placement teaching and service facility at the George and Oudtshoorn hospitals in the Eden District where students in their final year join the clinical teams and contribute to service delivery while learning hands-on.
-Additional sites will include Knysna and Mossel Bay Hospitals as well.
+Increasing the number of health science students and expanding the rural exposure that final year students receive in their training are two objectives of the Garden Route District Health Sciences Platform.
+The project involves the placement of medical and physiotherapy students in their final year at George, Knysna, Mossel Bay and Oudtshoorn Hospitals joining the clinical teams where they contribute to service delivery while learning hands-on.
+Expansion to Beaufort West as well as the inclusion of occupational therapy students is also planned.
 The benefit is therefore twofold: students are exposed to a wide range of health challenges in a more rural setting, while these medical institutions benefit from the added expertise that accompanies the transition of a non-academic hospital to an academic hospital.
 With the movement and accommodation of senior students away from the Health Sciences Faculty base in Observatory, Cape Town, space is then available for the faculty to train a larger cohort of students.
 This will ultimately increase the number of health care practitioners that the university produces.
-Supplementary donor funding is needed for capital expenses on the student and staff residence, as well as operating costs for the platform.
+Supplementary donor funding is needed for capital expenses on the student and staff residence, including a learning centre, as well as operating costs for the platform.
 The most important cost of the project relates to our students.
 Our budget is currently calculated at R 250 000 per student, with a total average of 30 students per year.

 The Institute for Disability Innovation Africa is intent on bridging the research and knowledge gap about people with disabilities since this largely unmet need has resulted in policies becoming stagnated as merely ‘in principle’ documents rather than bringing about change through implementation.
 The Institute is based in the Faculty of Health Sciences at UCT and endeavours to work through four key themes: